Mozer/wav2lip_extension/README.md

 ```
 python -m xtts_api_server -d=cpu --output c:\\SillyTavern-Extras\\
 ```
-Note: wav2lip doesn't work with xtts --streaming-mode-improve param as it doesn't save audio to file (but is fast).
+Note: wav2lip doesn't work with xtts --streaming-mode-improve param as it doesn't save audio to file (though it is fast).
 5. Replace `c:\\SillyTavern-Extras\\` with full path to your SillyTavern-Extras folder, it is needed to pass xtts audio file to Wav2lip.
 Full command can be put into a .bat file, so you won't need to type it every time.